 Choosing the Right Modality

 In practice, X-ray is always the first imaging step to rule out fracture and assess bone alignment.
 Ultrasound is ideal for targeted soft tissue assessment, injection guidance, and dynamic evaluation.
-MRI is ordered when a comprehensive overview is needed, when subtle bone pathology is suspected, or when ultrasound findings are inconclusive.
+MRI is ordered when a thorough overview is needed, when subtle bone pathology is suspected, or when ultrasound findings are inconclusive.
 Many experienced podiatrists perform office-based ultrasound themselves, integrating imaging directly into the clinical encounter for immediate diagnostic and therapeutic use.

 When to Request MRI or Ultrasound for Your Foot or Ankle Problem